Danilo Medina: Career during the 1990s and 2000s

 Economic meeting with President Leonel Fernandez and the Ministry of the Presidency Danilo Medina at the National Palace.

-In 1990, Medina was elected member of the Political Committee of the Dominican Liberation Party (PLD) together with Leonel Fernández and Juan Temístocles Montás.
+In 1990, Medina was elected a member of the Political Committee of the Dominican Liberation Party (PLD) together with Leonel Fernández and Juan Temístocles Montás.
 He was selected by his political organization to be the President of the Chamber of Deputies in the Dominican Republic.

 He was President of the Chamber of Deputies of the Dominican Republic from 1994 to 1995, and subsequently served as Secretary of State of the Presidency from 1996 to 1999 and again from 2004 to 2006.

-As president of the Chamber of Deputies in the National Congress (1990–94), he was a key figure in congressional negotiations that led to the resolving of the 1994 political impasse.
+As president of the Chamber of Deputies in the National Congress (1990–94), he was a key figure in congressional negotiations that led to the resolution of the 1994 political impasse.
 In that year, a close finish between Joaquín Balaguer and José Francisco Peña Gómez brought about a major conflict, as one side accused the other of fraud.
 The conflict was resolved with a pact that instituted separate presidential and congressional elections, the need for a candidate to receive 50%+1 of the vote to win in a first round, and prohibited presidential re-election.
-The agreement eventually worked in favor of the PLD, which won the presidential in the 1996 election, with Leonel Fernández defeating José Francisco Peña Gómez in a second round.
+The agreement eventually worked in favour of the PLD, which won the presidential election in 1996, with Leonel Fernández defeating José Francisco Peña Gómez in a second round.

 Medina is considered the PLD's leading political strategist and negotiator.
 As such, he was one of the leaders of the presidential campaign of President Fernández.
 He was appointed Secretary of the Presidency in 1996 and was one of the President's closest aides.
 In 2000, with Fernández barred from reelection (at the time, Dominican presidents could not immediately succeed themselves), Medina was the presidential candidate of the PLD.
-He finished a distant second behind opposition candidate Hipólito Mejía of the Dominican Revolutionary Party (PRD), taking only 24.9 percent of the vote to Mejía's 49.87 percent.
+He finished a distant second behind opposition candidate Hipólito Mejía of the Dominican Revolutionary Party (PRD), taking only 24.9 per cent of the vote to Mejía's 49.87 per cent.
 However, Medina concluded he had no chance of overcoming Mejía's nearly 25-point first-round lead, especially after third-place finisher Balaguer hinted some of his supporters would vote for the PRD in the runoff.
 Medina would have needed nearly all of Balaguer's supporters in order to overcome his massive first-round deficit.
 Realizing that he would be lucky to get half of them in the runoff, Medina conceded the presidency to Mejía.
 In his concession speech, Medina said that a runoff would not be in the country's best interest.